Allergic Reaction (cont.)

 - Breathing may be difficult or noisy, or the person may be unable to breathe.

-- Shock is caused by sudden dilation of many or large blood vessels.
+- Shock is caused by sudden dilation of the blood vessels.
 This is brought on by the action of the mediators.
 If the drop in blood pressure is sudden and drastic, it can lead to unconsciousness, even cardiac arrest and death.

 - Symptoms and signs of an allergic reaction include any, some, or many of the following: